 Even though prior literature has emphasized the deliberative potential of online discussions (Papacharissi, 2004; Stromer-Galley, 2003), it is not uncommon to find worries about self-reinforcing political echo chambers.
 Since the debate on whether online settings promote more diverse and balanced exposure to political information is far from resolved, a more comprehensive understanding of the underlying motivational and structural factors that drive citizens’ everyday discussion is much needed.
 Against this background, our study emphasizes consistency and understanding as the two core explanatory principles of online political discussion at individual- and dyadic-levels and highlights the role of various endogenous structural factors, stemming from the pattern of online discussion itself, as the crucial determinants of message-selection dynamics.
 This study is among the first to provide direct evidence that can disentangle the various determinants of message-selection decisions in an online discussion forum setting.
 Our findings suggest that, while there is some modest tendency for message selection to be based on both consistency and understanding motivations (especially at the individual level), the impact of overt partisan preference, as measured by candidate choice homophily and policy preference homophily, is fairly limited than it often assumed in prior literature.
 Instead, we have observed a meaningful pattern of message selection driven by a dyadic similarity in candidate evaluative criteria – in other words, the judgmental criteria with which citizens evaluate candidates – as well as robust effects of endogenous structural factors on message selection.
 These results yield significant new insights and add important nuance to our understanding of how people decide what to read in online discussion settings.

 In particular, we have found that those with higher understanding motivation actively seek and expose themselves to others’ messages.
 At the same time, those with high consistency motivation are more likely to be the target in message-selection dynamics (i.e., their messages are more likely to be selected by others).
 Yet, those with higher consistency motivation are not necessarily more likely to seek – presumably confirmatory – social information.
 Had they been more likely to seek social information, it would have indicated that those with higher consistency motivation seek and are sought by mostly like-minded individuals, providing support for the notion of ideological or partisan selectivity in online discussion settings.
-However, our results are more in line with Garrett (2009; also see Garrett et al., 2013) and Bakshy et al. (2015), who find that online settings leave a substantial room for cross-cutting exposure than is often previously assumed.
+However, our results are more in line with Garrett (2009; also see Garrett et al., 2013) and Bakshy et al. (2015), who find that online settings leave a substantial room for cross-cutting exposure.
 While our results also show that the preference for opinion-reinforcing information is real (as indicated by the effect of consistency motivation predicting incoming ties), this does not necessarily mean that people only seek confirmatory information.